mrudulakhobragade/mrudulakhobragade/README.md

 ### 🚀  Data Enthusiast

 🌍 Based in Nagpur, India
-🎓 B.Tech in Computer Science (88.3%)
+🎓 B.Tech in Computer Science from S.B Jain Institute of Technology, Nagpur (88.3%)
-📊 PG-Diploma in Big Data Analytics (CDAC Mumbai)
+📊 PG-Diploma in Big Data Analytics from CDAC, Mumbai (70.31%)

 ---